TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

-# Executing Spark Scala code using SQL
+# Executing Spark Scala Code using SQL

+!!!Note
-** NOTE: This is an experimental feature in current release **
+	This is an experimental feature in the TIBCO ComputeDB 1.2.0 release.

-Prior to the 1.2 release, any execution of a Spark scala program required the user to compile his Spark program, comply to specific callback API required by ComputeDB, package the classes into a JAR and then submit the application using snappy-job tool.
+Prior to the 1.2.0 release, any execution of a Spark scala program required the user to compile his Spark program, comply to specific callback API required by ComputeDB, package the classes into a JAR, and then submit the application using **snappy-job **tool.
-While, this procedure might still be the right option for a production application, it is quite cumbersome for the developer or data scientist wanting to quickly run some Spark code within the ComputeDB store cluster and iterate.
+While, this procedure may still be the right option for a production application, it is quite cumbersome for the developer or data scientist wanting to quickly run some Spark code within the ComputeDB store cluster and iterate.

-With the introduction of the 'Exec scala' SQL command (TODO: Link to reference section), users can now simply get a JDBC or ODBC connection to the cluster and submit ad-hoc scala code to be executed.
-The JDBC connection provides a ongoing session with the cluster so applications can maintain state and use/return this across multiple invocations.
+With the introduction of the [**exec scala** SQL command](/reference/sql_reference/exec-scala.md), you can now get a JDBC or ODBC connection to the cluster and submit ad-hoc scala code for execution.
+The JDBC connection provides an ongoing session with the cluster so applications can maintain state and use/return this across multiple invocations.

-Beyond this developer productivity appeal, this feature also allows the user to skip using the "smart connector"(TODO: LINK) in several cases.
+Beyond this developer productivity appeal, this feature also allows you to skip using the [**Smart Connector**](/affinity_modes/connector_mode.md) in several cases.
 Bespoke Spark applications using the smart connector are required to launch a client Spark application with its own executors and the store cluster is mostly providing parallel access to managed data.
-As the client is running queries this is additional capacity that needs to be budgeted by the user.
+As the client is running queries this is additional capacity that you must budget.
 Moreover, the overall architecture is tough to understand.
-With 'Exec scala', any Spark application could submit scala code as a SQL command now.
+With **exec scala**, any Spark application could submit scala code as an SQL command now.

-**Here is one use case that motivated us**:  Tibco data scientists using Team Studio (TIBCO Data Science platform) can now build custom operators, target ComputeDB for in-database computations and run adhoc Spark Scala code.
-For instance, ETL, feature engineering using Spark ML or running a training job in-memory and with parallelism.
+**Here is one use case that motivated us**:  TIBCO data scientists using Team Studio (TIBCO Data Science platform) can now build custom operators, target TIBCO ComputeDB for in-database computations, and run adhoc Spark Scala code.
+For instance, ETL feature engineering using Spark ML or running a training job in-memory and with parallelism.

-Lets take a peek at the usage through some examples ....
+Following are some examples to demonstrate the usage through some examples ....

 ### Example 1:
 ```
-// Note this is a SQL command ... this is the text you would send using a JDBC or ODBC connection
+// Note this is a SQL command... this is the text you would send using a JDBC or ODBC connection

 val prepDataCommand =
   """ Exec scala
          val dataDF = snapp.read.option("header", "true").csv("../path/to/customers.csv")